weberBen/Work-time-allocation-generator/Readme.md

 - `average_week_hours`: The desired average number of hours per week.
 Each week hours is generated based on a normal distribution centered on this value.
 - `average_rolling_week_hours`: The desired average number of hours per week over a rolling period of weeks.
 In some state you cannot work more than X hours a week in average over Y consecutive weeks.
 - `tracking_rolling_weeks`[optional, default=1]: The number of weeks to consider for the rolling average.
 If set to default, the the constraint is ignored and the `average_rolling_week_hours` is set to `max_week_hours`.
 - `max_yearly_overtime`: The maximum number of hours of overtime per year.
-It's computed as the difference between the minimum week hours with respect to the holidays and the actual total of working hours.
+The overtime is computed as the difference between the minimum week hours with respect to the holidays and the actual total of working hours.
 - `yearly_overtime_variance`: The variance of the number of hours of overtime per year (to introduce some randomness).
 - `number_working_days`[optional, default=5]: The number of working days per week.
 - `project_names`: The list of project names.